kowserk7/code-wars/reversed-strings/README.md

 https://www.codewars.com/kata/reversed-strings/train/javascript

-Seperate the string, reverse the string and then join the string.
+turn the string into an array. return every index back in a reverse for loop.